 matching the classification.

 Implementation of SCS is optional for a STA.
 A STA that implements SCS shall set its dot11SCSImplemented to true. (#1121) A STA with dot11SCSActivated equal to true shall support stream classification and shall set to 1 the SCS field of the Extended Capabilities elements that it transmits.
 If dot11SCSActivated is true, dot11SCSImplemented shall be true.
+All STAs affiliated with an MLD shall set the SCS field of the Extended Capabilities element that they transmit to the same value.

 A non-AP STA that supports SCS may request use of SCS by sending an SCS Request frame that includes an